 - Trends (“We understand your world and how its changing.”)

 - Application (“This is how people like you can respond to these trends.”)

 - Value (“This is the outcome of taking this sort of approach.”)

 - Product (“Our product is ideal for this application, to deliver this value.”)

 - Differentiators (“Here’s how it does it better than other products.”)

-I demonstrate that I understand the customer’s environment, show how an application of technology can provide a solution (value), and then connect it to the product I’m selling.
-Once I’m talking about my product, I can then shift into the logic flow for a product presentation and talk about technology and differentiators – but not before I’ve established the problems it solves and the value it provides.
-I need to earn the right to brag about speeds and feeds!
+We demonstrate that we understand the customer’s environment, show how an application of technology can provide a solution (value), and then connect it to the product we’re selling.
+Once we’re talking about our product, we can then shift into the logic flow for a product presentation and talk about technology and differentiators – but not before we’ve established the problems it solves and the value it provides.
+We need to earn the right to brag about speeds and feeds!

 Preparing this sort of presentation, let alone shifting your entire marketing emphasis in this way, demands an expert-level understanding of the industry and your customer’s business.
 It’s no surprise that the roots of solutions marketing often finally take hold when people are brought into the company from customer organizations (i.e. folks who have walked a mile in the customers’ shoes and speak their language).
 But there are customer proxies in your organization – your sales team, sales engineers and customer service staff all spend as much time in the customer world as in your product world.

 Work with these people to do some “applications mining”.
 By shifting the focus from the product to how it is actually being used by customers, you reveal the underlying customer issues your product addresses and how its application makes things better.
 As a solutions marketer, your job is to make explicit the logic that (presumably) underpins the selection of features your product management and development team chose to put in their product!